hideyukiinada/od/README.md

 ## Hardware
 * Hardware to run training & prediction

 If you run training locally, I strongly recommend a machine with a GPU.
+If you haven't, please check out [my article on the speed gain provided by GPU over CPU](https://www.linkedin.com/pulse/whats-speed-difference-between-running-ml-job-gpu-vs-cpu-inada/).
 I believe that you can run training in Google's cloud but I haven't tried that myself.

 ## Skills
 * Python programming skill